Elwess/nordic/README.md

 # Nordic Barista Cup
 # HTML24 Test
-Converting the Design into HTML/CSS code.
+Converting the Design into HTML/CSS code.<br />
 Adding the responsive design to the template.